Biography

 1977

-Schiller concludes a series of interviews with convicted murderer Gary Gilmore and is the sole journalist to witnesses his execution in Utah.
+Schiller concludes a series of interviews with convicted murderer Gary Gilmore and is the sole journalist to witnesses Gilmore’s execution in Utah.
 At the time, his death row interview with Gilmore is the longest published in Playboy magazine.

 1979

-With Norman Mailer as author, publishes The Executioner’s Song, based upon Schiller’s extensive interviews and research surrounding Gary Gilmore.
+With collaborator Norman Mailer as author, Larry publishes The Executioner’s Song, based upon Schiller’s extensive interviews and research surrounding Gary Gilmore.
 The book wins the Pulitzer Prize in 1980 and becomes a New York Times best seller.

 With his second wife Stephanie Schiller, has first of two children, Anthony and Cameron.